warnikchow/dlk2nlp/README.md

 ---

 The result is encouraging!
-Although there was a little improvement in F1 score, we had about a 20% RRER for the accuracy (regarding the model with the best performance).
-The CNN-based featurization and classification of the sentence shows quite satisfactory result with a very fast training.
+Although there was a little improvement in F1 score, we had about 20% RRER for the accuracy (regarding the model with the best performance).
+The CNN-based featurization and classification of the sentence shows quite satisfactory result with very fast training.
 However, the architecture does not seem to still convey the correlation between the non-consecutive components.
 The recurrent neural network covers such characteristics, with a sequence-based approach.

 ```properties
 # CONSOLE RESULT